Poland joins Baltic states on new limits to entry of Russian nationals | Law-Order

 - Poland

-Poland joined the Baltic states on Thursday in a common stance on limiting the admission of Russian nationals onto their territories, its government said in a statement.
+Poland joined the Baltic states on Thursday in limiting the admission of Russian nationals on its territory, the government said, the latest move aiming to penalise Moscow for its invasion of Ukraine.

-The Baltic states earlier this week agreed to limit the entry of Russian nationals into their countries.
+Lithuania, Latvia and Estonia this week agreed to limit the entry of Russian nationals into their countries from Russia and Belarus.
+"It is unacceptable that, while people in Ukraine are being tortured and murdered, citizens from the aggressor state (Russia) can travel freely within the EU," the Polish government said in a statement, adding the new measures should enter into force by Sept.
+19.

+Russia has described its actions in Ukraine as a "special military operation" and denied accusations that its forces have perpetrated rights abuses during the conflict.
+"The measures are adopted on the basis of the common rationale of the protection of public order and internal security, as well as the overall security of our common Schengen area," the Polish government said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)